xlladdins/xll/docs/Excel4MacrosA-D.md

 **DEFINE.STYLE**(**style\_text, attribute\_num**, locked, hidden)

-Style\_text    is the name, as text, that you want to assign to the style.
+Style\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name, as text, that you want to assign to the style.

-Attribute\_num    is a number from 2 to 7 that specifies which attribute of the style, such as its font, alignment, or number format, you want to designate with this function.
+Attribute\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 2 to 7 that
+specifies which attribute of the style, such as its font, alignment, or number format, you want to designate with this function.

 |                    |                 |
 | ------------------ | --------------- |